How to Protect Your Kids on TikTok

 You know your child better than anyone so you will be the best to decide when they’re ready for apps like TikTok.

-It’s an inexact science, even for the most attuned parents, so check out our free Parent Resources center for helpful ideas as you consider when to make important tech decisions with your kids.
+It’s an inexact science, even for the most attuned parents, so check out our blog for helpful ideas as you consider when to make important tech decisions with your kids.

 If you feel your child isn’t quite ready for social media and internet on their own device, take a look at the Gabb Phone and Gabb Watch.
 Gabb offers the safest kid tech in the world because, unlike adult devices that add parental controls as an afterthought, kids are our first thought.